 The Michelin starred dining room offers a menu of traditional British and fusion dishes.
 Chef Shay Cooper and his team offer diners a gastronomic experience, using fresh, high-quality ingredients from local suppliers.

 The menu choices are intriguing and one where you’ll probably need the help of Google!
 Take the mysterious sounding Eggs Drumkilbo.
-This starter was a favourite of the Queen Mother and is essentially an egg and lobster dish.
+This starter was a favorite of the Queen Mother and is essentially an egg and lobster dish.

 The Goring Dining Room – the meal experience